markd2/MarkDnD/KidsOnBikes/session-2-notes.md

 Life:
   - Fostered by someone at the church.
 Would explain him knowing GRACE
-    - taken at the church, been awkward since my both belifes and knowledge/ experience don't line up at all.
+    - taken at the church, been awkward since my both beliefs and knowledge/ experience don't line up at all.
 BUT they gave me a room and a bed, and I can't possibly complain
     - like Dan and Jane Brown - older, their kids are grown, we have this room that John doesn't use, he has kids in ohio, we'd love to hae you
     - kind of tired and worn, stay out of their hair, and they let me do my own thing.
 Way better than being under an overpass